python/cpython/Doc/c-api/unicode.rst

    arguments, calculate the size of the resulting Python Unicode string and return a string with the values formatted into it.
 The variable arguments must be C types and must correspond exactly to the format characters in the *format* string.
-The *format* string is decoded from UTF-8 with the "replace" error handler.
+The *format* string is decoded from UTF-8 with the "strict" error handler.

    A conversion specifier contains two or more characters and has the following